tls-kr/hxwd-docs/content/index.md

 ## 2 User manual

 In this part, the interface elements and basic operations on the web pages are explained.
-New users are advised to start [here](start.md)
+New users are advised to start [here](start.md), there will be links to the material above where required to provide the necessary background.

 -------------------------------------------------------------------------------
 The following topics are documenting the data format and application, you will only need to look into this if you plan to contribute texts to the TLS or work on the application program.